Conrad von Rosen: Siege of Derry

-On 18 April Rosen advanced to under the walls of Derry with King James II, who in vain summoned the town to surrender.
-Rosen then returned to Dublin with the king, leaving the command of the siege to Lieutenant-General Count Maumont, who was however killed about a month later in a sally on 21 April.
+On 18 April 1689, Rosen advanced to under the walls of Derry with King James II, who in vain summoned the town to surrender.
+Rosen then returned to Dublin with the king, leaving the command of the siege to Lieutenant-General Count Maumont, who was, however, killed about a month later in a sally on 21 April.
 The command then devolved to Lieutenant-General Richard Hamilton, who lacked experience in sieges.
-As Hamilton did not make much progress, Rosen was sent back to Derry where he arrived around 20 June.
+As Hamilton did not make much progress, Rosen was sent back to Derry, where he arrived around 20 June.
 He immediately adopted a much more hard-line approach towards the defenders than his predecessor.
 Rosen began bombarding the city in a more intense fashion, while also aiming to force the defenders to submit through starvation.
 He rounded up many Protestant inhabitants of the surrounding countryside who had previously been given legal protections by James and Hamilton, and on 2 July herded them towards the city walls hoping that the sight of them would dispirit the defenders.
 The garrison responded by threatening to hang Jacobite prisoners who had been taken during the siege.
 Hamilton quietly reported the matter to King James, who ordered Rosen to immediately cease such activities.
 James was furious and described the General as a "bloody Muscovite".
-He then asked Louis XIV to replace de Rosen.
+He then despatched Lord Dover to France to request that Louis XIV replace de Rosen: "... have our dearest brother recall the Marquis de Roze as one after having done what he did at Londonderry incapable to serve us usefully".

 Later service in Ireland

 Having failed to take Derry, the Jacobites withdrew southwards.
 Following the landing of Williamite reinforcements commanded by Schomberg and their capture of Carrickfergus, von Rosen advocated abandoning and burning Dublin and retreating behind the River Shannon, a policy that was rejected by James II.
 When the Williamite Army was encamped at Dundalk, he dramatically reversed his advice and suggested that the Jacobite army should launch an immediate attack.
 King James and Tyrconnell rejected this idea as they felt any assault on the entrenched position of the enemy would be suicidal.

-In spring 1690 de Rosen and the French ambassador, d'Avaux, were replaced with Lauzun, who assumed both offices: top French commander in Ireland and French ambassador to James II.
+In spring 1690, de Rosen and the French ambassador, d'Avaux, were replaced with Lauzun, who assumed both offices: top French commander in Ireland and French ambassador to James II.
 Lauzun arrived at Cork on 24 March together with seven French regiments.
 De Rosen and d'Avaux returned to France with that same fleet, departing from Cork on 8 April.